-Admission to The DoSeum is $12 per person above the age of one and free for members.
-H-E-B Free Family Nights are every first and third Tuesday of the month from 6:30 to 8:30 pm.
+Admission to The DoSeum is $14 per person above the age of one and free for members.
 You do not need to pay any extra admission for special exhibits or drop-in programs.

 Yes, all hallways, exhibits and restrooms are handicap accessible at The DoSeum.

 Depending on your child’s age, which programs you attend, or favorability of one exhibit over another, the length of your visit may vary every time.
-You know your child better than anyone; we suggest that you plan for breaks to prevent tiredness and visit The DoSeum Café or one of our many outdoor seating areas.
 We advise planning for 1-3 hours.
 You may consider planning for breaks to prevent tiredness.

 Our exhibits and programs are thoughtfully designed to accommodate a wide range of ages, interests and developmental stages from birth- age 10.
 See our exhibits page for details on each exhibit.
 Learn more about Exhibits here.

 Keeping our space safe and family friendly is important.
-The DoSeum is designed for children 0 to 10 years of age and their families.
-You may visit The DoSeum without a child; however, a valid ID or driver’s license must be presented upon arrival to run through our Raptor system.
+Adults (18 years and older) unaccompanied by a child are welcome, however they must present a valid ID or driver’s license upon arrival to run through our Raptor system.

 The DoSeum takes every possible precaution to help prevent the spread of germs at the museum.